LightningPeach/peach-wallet-desktop/README.md

 :warning: Currently doesn't work in mainnet.
 Works in simnet, regtest or testnet.

-:construction: Development of the LightningPeach wallet is still in progress.
+:construction: Development of the Peach Wallet is still in progress.
 It means that different issues can occur during wallet usage.
 Using real coins may be risky.

 ### Common features
-The LightningPeach wallet supports the following features, which have already become common for existing Lightning Network wallets:
+The Peach Wallet supports the following features, which have already become common for existing Lightning Network wallets:

 - Sending & receiving payments within the Lightning Network using payment request.
 - Sending & receiving payments on-chain.
 Regular transactions within Bitcoin blockchain.